Loganhl/1600-Final/README.md

-## Preventing SQL Injection When Coding
+## 3 Easy Ways to Prevent SQL Injection When Coding
 *By Logan Limbaugh*

 <ins>Overview</ins><br>